mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 </nav>
 ```

-We have a simple unordered list, containing four list elements containing links to the four sections of our page.
+We have a simple `unordered list`, containing four list elements, containing links to the four sections of our page.

 Everything is contained in the semantic `<nav>` element.
 This has a class of `page-nav`.

-Remember that on a larger project there will inevitably be more than one `nav`.
+Yes, we could just target the `nav` element rather than use a class, but on a larger project there will inevitably be more than one `nav`.

+---

-### Task 2 - Styling the Navigation with Flexbox
+## Task 2 - Styling the Navigation with Flexbox

 There are two approaches to apply these styles.